 Life may not always be fair and perfect, but I've learned that even in the face of hardship, life is precious and is meant to be enjoyed.
 Happiness is possible, you just have to open up your heart and let it in.

-I'm the proud mother of two wonderful children, and the loving wife & caregiver of my husband, who suffered a catastrophic spinal cord injury during an ocean accident five years ago.
+I'm the proud mother of two wonderful children, and the loving wife & caregiver of my husband, who suffered a catastrophic spinal cord injury during an ocean accident seven years ago.
 I want to share our story and the profound impact it's had on our lives.
 I hope you will find my entries/blogs interesting, thought-provoking, and perhaps helpful should tragedy or hard-times every strike.